softbrewery/gojoi/README.md

 #### `Any().Transform(stage TransformStage, fn TransformFunc)`

-Allows to inject a custom tranformation function, which can be used to
+Allows to run custom tranformation functions where:
+- `stage` - defines the stage that triggers this transform
+- `fn` - function that will be executes

+Allowed staged:
+- `joi.TransformStagePRE` - Executes before the validation starts
+- `joi.TransformStagePOST` - Executes after the validation has finished

+Use this functionality to:
-- Define custom validators
+- Inject custom validators
-- Modify the value being validated
+- Transform or normalize values

 TransformFunc type definition
 ```go